epissanos/aws-vpc-ec2-network-lab/README.md

-# aws-vpc-ec2-network-lab
-A hands-on AWS networking lab simulating a real-world IT support scenario.
-I built a VPC with a public subnet, Internet Gateway, and EC2 instance to troubleshoot DNS and connectivity issues, similar to problems I see in my support role.
-Tools: AWS VPC, Subnet, Route Tables, EC2, Git Bash, SSH.
+# AWS VPC + EC2 Networking Lab

+This project simulates a real-world IT issue I encountered while working as a Service Ticket Coordinator at an IT healthcare company.
+It walks through building a custom cloud network in AWS using a VPC, public subnet, Internet Gateway, and EC2 instance, then validating connectivity using real troubleshooting steps.

+## 🧠 What I Learned

+- How to build an isolated AWS VPC with internet access
+- How to launch and connect to a secure EC2 instance
+- How DNS resolution works in the cloud and what happens when it fails
+- How this maps to real-world IT support scenarios

+## 💻 Technologies Used

+- AWS VPC, Subnet, IGW, EC2
+- Git Bash for SSH
+- Amazon Linux 2
+- Route Tables + Public IP setup

+## 🔐 Skills Demonstrated

+- Cloud networking
+- DNS troubleshooting
+- SSH access using key pairs
+- System monitoring and connectivity validation

+## 🛠️ Commands Used

+- `ping google.com`
+- `cat /etc/resolv.conf`
+- `ssh -i my-key.pem ec2-user@<EC2-IP>`

+---